FokkeZB/hackscribble-MCP9804-library/documentation/user guide.md

 void configureAlert(boolean action, uint16_t settings = ALERT_ALL | ALERT_LOW | ALERT_INTERRUPT);
 ```

 If you want to use this feature, call `configureAlert(ENABLE)` at the start of your sketch.
-This will enable the alert output for all thresholds (Upper, Lower and Critical) with the output being active low and operating in interrupt mode, as described in sections 5.1.1 and 5.2.3 of the MCP9804 datasheet).
+This will enable the alert output for all thresholds (Upper, Lower and Critical) with the output being active low and operating in interrupt mode, as described in sections 5.1.1 and 5.2.3 of the MCP9804 datasheet.
 Note: for backwards compatibility with version 0.1 beta, calling `configureAlert()` with no arguments has the same effect as calling `configureAlert(ENABLE)`.
 However, its use is deprecated.

 The alert output parameters can be set by passing a second argument to `configureAlert()`.
 Constants have been defined for both possible states of each of the three parameters: